Understanding lawn care business insurance

 - Umbrella Insurance

-Be it property loss or damage or if you cause injury to a person, there are several risk factors that this insurance package will shield you from.
+Be it property loss or damage or if you cause injury to a person, there are several risk factors that this business insurance for landscapers package will shield you from.
 Examine these potential risk scenarios to better understand the importance of this insurance.

 Business Owners Policy

-General Liability Insurance covers claims against third-parties for property damage and bodily injury liability.
+General Liability Insurance for lawn care business covers claims against third-parties for property damage and bodily injury liability.
 It will protect your business if someone other than an employee suffers accidental damage to their home or gets hurt because of your business activity.

 Inland Marine Insurance Since most of your owned assets are probably the equipment that travels with you from jobsite to jobsite in your truck, this insurance provides coverage for theft or sudden and accidental damage to the equipment that you need to run your business.

 Worker’s Compensation Insurance